MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_01_Lab1_Ex5_Sensitivity_Labels.md

 18. Leave the browser window open.

-You have successfully created a HR Word document with a sensitivity label, which was saved onto your OneDrive.
+You have successfully created an HR Word document with a sensitivity label, which was saved onto your OneDrive.
 You then emailed to document to an HR staff member.

 You have successfully created an HR Word document with a sensitivity label, which was saved onto your OneDrive.
 You then emailed to document to an HR staff member where the email was also set with a sensitivity label.